-Think about the way it looks and how you’ll think it will smell.
-It’s that, but better.
+The exterior offers a clue as to the aroma.
 The standout notes are apple, rose, and vanilla whipped cream.
 It sounds sweet, and it is, but there’s enough rose in there to balance the sweetness without muting it.
 It’s fruity, fluffy, and so much fun to wear.

 Valentino Uomo Born In Roma Yellow Dream

-This fragrance is so crazy, special, and made up of absolutely everything I love.
-Let’s get right into the notes because they’re specifically what makes this a standout.
+This fragrance is so crazy, special, and made up of absolutely everything we love.
 Born In Roma Yellow Dream opens with mandarin orange and pineapple.
 The heart is made up of a gingerbread accord, and the base is vanilla and cedar.
-It’s so unique and cool.
-I am obsessed with all of those notes.
-You never see pineapple or gingerbread in a scent, especially combined.

 Mugler Angel Nova

-This fragrance is already iconic because it’s Mugler.
-Mugler wrote the book on wild combinations of notes that make for unforgettable scents.
+This fragrance is already iconic because it’s Mugler, a house that wrote the book on wild combinations of notes that make for unforgettable scents.
 Angel Nova is a delicious, more approachable take on the Angel franchise.
-It is equal parts fruity and floral, with a base of woods to give it some texture.
-The top kicks off with a juicy red pairing of litchi and raspberry, with a heart of rose, and woods and benzoin, which is similar to vanilla, at the base.
+It is equal parts fruity and floral, with a base of wood to give it some texture.
+The top kicks off with a juicy red pairing of lychee and raspberry, with a heart of rose, and wood, and benzoin, which is similar to vanilla, at the base.

 This is a bright, fruity scent with an intellectual side.
 The notes in the scent are very well balanced, making for lovely wear on the skin that only gets better with time.

 It’s fruity and airy and just really lovely.
-I think this one will also wear differently on anyone who wears it.
-Yes, I know all fragrances wear differently depending on the wearer's body chemistry.
-Still, I think this will be embodied differently depending on if it’s being worn under a sundress or a leather jacket.
+This one will also wear differently on anyone who wears it.
+Of course, all fragrances wear differently depending on the wearer's body chemistry.
+Still, this will be embodied differently depending on if it’s being worn under a sundress or a leather jacket.

 Furze captures everything we love about the beach tableau through a Lush lens.
 It’s got a pairing of vanilla and coconut that are actually more reserved than either of the notes typically are, especially when paired together.
 Neroli, florals, and woods round it out to make a beachy scent that is less animated and more still life.
 If not a more accurate take on the beach, then it is definitely a more adult take.
-I’ve been wearing this for a couple of years, and I still reach for it every spring.
+You'll reach for this scent every spring.

 Imaginary Authors Saint Julep

-But this is great.
+Mint is so hard to find in fragrances, especially in ways that don’t make it smell like a cleaning product, but this is different.
 Taking notes (literally) from the classic cocktail, the Mint Julep, you’ll find sweet mint, bourbon, sugar cube, plus tangerine and magnolia.
-It smells fresh and sweet, and it’s exactly what I’d hoped it would be.
-It’s something perfect for spring and even better to welcome in the hotter months.
+It smells fresh and sweet, and it’s exactly what you want to wear in spring and might be even better to welcome in the hotter months.